raren003/NFL-Stats-Site/README.md

 # Nfl Stats Site Project

+Website built using the Django framework for analyzing NFL player stats based on data found on the [NFL Play Statistics dataset](https://www.kaggle.com/toddsteussie/nfl-play-statistics-dataset-2004-to-present) found on Kaggle.

-This README primarily focuses on the contributions made by Robert Arenas (myself).
+This README primarily focuses on the contributions made by myself (Robert Arenas).

 ## Table of contents